NecsusECS/Necsus/README.md

 #### Query

-Queries allow you to iterate over entities with a specific set of components
+Queries allow you to iterate over entities that have a specific set of components attached to them.
+Queries are the primary mechanism for interacting with entities and components.

 ```nim
 import necsus